LeafRTP-Pro v3.2.0

 Memory & TPS: queue bounded (bounded by cacheCap); each entry is a small POJO.
 Server TPS held at 20.00 across every Paper and Folia run.
 On Spigot, every plugin saturates to the same chunk-gen ceiling; LeafRTP-Pro just spends those ticks doing fewer things.

-- Paper LeafRTP-Pro row reproduced n=2; other rows are n=1 on a single rig. - JakesRTP Spigot row ran in slot 4 of a 4-phase chain - Min TPS / CPU-per-TP confounded by carry-over; dispatch-time numbers (throughput, p99) remain valid.
+- Paper rows are 2-client runs (LeafRTP-Pro reproduced n=2; others n=1 on a single rig).
+The Folia run used 3 clients and its EzRTP failure is corroborated by the server's own watchdog log, independent of the harness. - JakesRTP Spigot row ran in slot 4 of a 4-phase chain - Min TPS / CPU-per-TP confounded by carry-over; dispatch-time numbers (throughput, p99) remain valid.

 Caveats.
-2 clients only (the number is a floor, not a ceiling).
+Small client counts only (2 on Paper, 3 on Folia; the number is a floor, not a ceiling).
 Hardware, view distance, world state, and other plugins will move the numbers.
 Competitor plugins update frequently; corrections welcome via GitHub issue with a contradicting repro or doc link.
-Feature breadth, GUI, and claim-integration count are not benchmarked - several competitors trade speed for those, which is a legitimate choice.
+This table measures performance only; feature breadth is not benchmarked here.
+LeafRTP ships the clickable GUI menu, Vault economy, the lifecycle effects engine, and eight bundled claim integrations alongside these numbers - it does not trade features for speed.

 Full methodology, raw CSVs, per-run analyses: helpers/StressTestRTP/.
 Video benchmark of /rtp on a custom world generator: youtu.be/V0NyNK9JydM.